 If you have dental insurance, you may deduct the cost of your insurance that is not paid for with pretax payroll deductions through your employer.
 You may also deduct copays for appointments and services, as well as any other out-of-pocket expense.
 These may include amounts that aren’t covered by your insurance or that you must pay before reaching your deductible.

 Although most dental expenses are eligible for deduction, the actual amount you're allowed to deduct depends on two things.
 First is whether you take a standard deduction or itemize.
 If you opt for the standard deduction – a set amount allowed by the IRS based on your filing status – you won't be able to deduct any dental expenses.
 If you itemize, on the other hand, you calculate specific amounts you spent on items like medical expenses, mortgage interest and property taxes.
 The second factor involves your adjusted gross income.
-When you itemize, the IRS allows you to deduct medical and dental expenses that exceed 10 percent of your adjusted gross income, as of January 2017.
-For instance, if you had $3,000 in dental expenses and made $20,000, $1,000 of your expenses are deductible.
-However, if you have $3,000 in expenses, but earn $50,000, none of your dental expenses are deductible since they equal less than 10 percent of your income.
+When you itemize, the IRS allows you to deduct medical and dental expenses that exceed 7.5 percent of your adjusted gross income for tax years 2017 through 2018.
+For instance, if you had $3,000 in dental expenses and made $20,000, $1,500 of your expenses are deductible.
+However, if you have $3,000 in expenses, but earn $50,000, none of your dental expenses are deductible since they equal less than 7.5 percent of your income.

 - Digital Vision./Photodisc/Getty Images